eliotstock/stake/README.md

     [Install]
     WantedBy=multi-user.target
     ```
+1. Don't forget to replace `<ADDRESS>` with the Ethereum address to which you want rewards paid.
-1. Omit ` --beacon-nodes http://192.168.20.41:5052` if you don't need access to the Beacon Node API on your local network.
+1. To open up the Beacon Node API locally:
-1. Note that `localhost` is correct here, even though the EL client used `192.168.20.41`.
-1. Omit `--debug-level warn` initially to see that all is well.
-1. Omit `--http-address` and `--http-allow-origin` if you don't need access to the Beacon Node API on your local network.
+    1. Omit `--http-address` and `--http-allow-origin` from the `bn` file and `--beacon-nodes http://192.168.20.41:5052` from the `vc` file if you don't need access to the Beacon Node API on your local network.
     1. You can now use the Beacon Node API on http://localhost:5052 but only on the local machine.
-Do not NAT this through to the internet oy you'll get DoS'ed.
+Do not NAT this through to the internet or you'll get DoS'ed.
-1. Once you know your validator node index, you can get the current balance of your validator with `curl http://localhost:5052/eth/v1/beacon/states/head/validators/{index}`.
+1. Note that `localhost` is correct on the `bn` file, even though the EL client used `192.168.20.41`.
+1. You may wish to add `--debug-level warn` to each file later on to reduce log noise.
 1. (Optional and only required if you already started running as root): Change ownership of all data and logs to the `lighthouse` users:
     1. `sudo chown -R lighthouse-bn /data/lighthouse`
     1. `sudo chgrp -R lighthouse-bn /data/lighthouse`